oppih/git-achievements/README.markdown

 Install
 -------
 1. fork this project to your GitHub account.
-2. clone this repository to you machine.
+2. clone this repository to you machine. eg. clone to ~/.git-achievements
 3. Add git-achievements to your path and alias git to git-achievements

 >For example add the following to the end of your ~/.bash_profile

     export PATH=$PATH:$HOME/.git-achievements